rolf0504/ai108b/hw5-scientific/1-complex/root.md

 ```

 First,  make a prime factorization
-Assumes that our number can be factorized under the prime numbers below:
+Assumes that our number can be factorized under the prime numbers below:\
-\nprimes = [2, 3, 5, 7, 11, 13]
+primes = [2, 3, 5, 7, 11, 13]
 Then makes a list to store factors and we can do the factorization
 ```py
 primes = [2, 3, 5, 7, 11, 13]